Our Annual Memorial Day Sale is LIVE! Get 10% Off Your Outdoor Kitchen Today

 :

-Utility lines are often a hidden cost with an outdoor kitchen project.
-If you want a natural gas grill, refrigerator, and/or sink… You’ll have to run utility lines.
+Utility lines are often a hidden cost of an outdoor kitchen project.

 New gas lines will run you about $15-$20 per linear foot when working with a licensed plumber.

-The price tag for installing an outdoor sink is anywhere from $500 to $2,000.
-Again, this depends on accessibility of your space and amount of plumbing.
+And the price tag for installing water lines is anywhere from $500 to $2,000.
+Again, this depends on the accessibility of your space, and the amount of plumbing required.

 design the kitchen of your dreams...